 Gassiness and bloating for kids could also be due to the difficulty in digesting lactose, which commonly happens to kids with still growing and possibly developing tummies.
 It’s also good to note that lactose intolerance (difficulty in digesting lactose) is different from a milk allergy (immune system reaction).2

-Just because our kids are having trouble digesting lactose, that doesn’t mean we should remove milk from their diet completely.
+Just because your kids are having trouble digesting lactose, that doesn’t mean you should remove milk from their diet completely.
 Milk is a very integral part of your child’s development.
 Therefore, you should choose a milk that is easy on digestion* for their tummy comfort just like Enfagrow Gentlease 3+ which has reduced lactose and has smaller protein molecules, called PHP (Partially Hydrolyzed Proteins), that are more suitable for children who have tummy issues.

 Photo by jcomp from Freepik